uspki/policies/certificate-policy.md

 ### 4.9.2 Who can request revocation
 The Subscriber, RA, or Issuing CA can initiate revocation.
 Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.

-The Policy Authority SHALL direct any revocation of a CA certificate.
+The Policy Authority shall direct any revocation of a CA certificate.

 ### 4.9.3 Procedure for revocation request
-The CA SHALL provide a process for Subscribers to request revocation of their own Certificates.
-The process SHALL be described in the CA's Certificate Policy or Certification Practice Statement.
-The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.
+The CA shall provide a process for Subscribers to request revocation of their own Certificates.
+The process shall be described in the CA's Certificate Policy or Certification Practice Statement.
+The CA shall maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.

-The CA SHALL provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
-The CA SHALL publicly disclose the instructions through a readily accessible online means.
+The CA shall provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
+The CA shall publicly disclose the instructions through a readily accessible online means.

 A request to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated (e.g., digitally or manually signed).

 ### 4.9.4 Revocation request grace period
 There is no revocation grace period.

-### 4.9.5 Time within which CA must process the revocation request
+### 4.9.5 Time within which CA shall process the revocation request
-The CA SHALL begin investigation of a of a Request for Revocation or a Certificate Problem Report immediately upon receipt, and decide whether revocation or other appropriate action is warranted based on at least the following criteria:
+The CA shall begin investigation of a of a Request for Revocation or a Certificate Problem Report immediately upon receipt, and decide whether revocation or other appropriate action is warranted based on at least the following criteria:

 1. The nature of the alleged problem;
 2. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;